neuropsychology/neuropsychology.R/Course/Introduction.md

 df$Salary <- as.factor(df$Salary)
 ```

-Once our variable are correctly stored with the right type, let's jump to the next section.
+Once our variables are correctly stored with the right type, let's jump to the next section.

 ## Let's do some proper statistics

 ### Individual Correlations

 Correlations are one of the most popular statistical procedure in psychological science.
 To run a correlation test between the Age of the participant and the Negative Affect (the tendency to experience negative emotions such as sadness, anger, fear or anxiety) personality trait, run the following:

 ```R
 cor.test(df$Age, Negative_Affect)
 ```

 Bravo, you've run your first statistical analysis!
-Once you'll be used to it, doing statistics with R will be way more quicker than with any other software.
+Once you'll be used to it, doing statistics with R will be way quicker than with any other software.

-The ouput is the following:
+The output is the following:

 ```
 	Pearson's product-moment correlation